thelia/thelia.github.io/en/documentation/loop/accessory.md

 ---
 layout: loop
 title: Accessory Loop
-description: Accessory loop lists accessories of a product.
-It behaves like a product loop therefore you might use all <a href="/en/documentation/loop/product.html">product loop</a> arguments and outputs.
+description: The accessory loop lists products accessories.
+As an accessory is itself a product, this loop behaves like a product loop.
+Therefore you can use all <a href="/en/documentation/loop/product.html">product loop</a> arguments and outputs.
 sidebar: loop
 lang: en
 subnav: loop_accessory